 Hepatitis B virus can be spread by exposure to infectious blood.
 This includes perinatal transmission, which means a mother can pass the virus to the fetus during childbirth.
 Additionally, accidental needle sticks contaminated with infected blood are another source of transmission.
 Laboratories, clinics and blood banks still remain a high risk of transmission for both patients and staff.

-The incubation period for hepatitis B is quite variable with a range of 1-6 months (45-180 days), with an average of 56-96 days.
+The incubation period for hepatitis B is quite variable with a range of 1 to 6 months. (average 12 to 14 weeks).
 Patients are infectious for 4-6 months and carriers continue to be infectious for life.